bob123456678/TrainControl/Readme.md

 As the CS3 has its own web-based UI which can be used as an alternative, native support for CS3 layouts is currently under consideration.

 ## Changelog

+* v2.0.17 [4/13/24]
+    - Added Control+A shortcut to assign a locomotive to the currently active button

 * v2.0.16 [3/18/24]
     - Added Control+F shortcut and right-click menu option to quickly find/jump to any locomotive already mapped